mtmcgrew/ThreatExchangeGem/README.md

 result = TE.threat_indicators(query)
 ```

-The result will return as a hash and then from there you can manipulate as you like.
+The result will return as an array of hashes and then from there you can manipulate as you like.
-To make life even easier I'd reccomend using the Hashie ruby gem https://github.com/intridea/hashie

 Each Query method matches the existing ThreatExchange API and supports the same parameters.